johnwr-response/golang-lets-build-a-go-version-of-laravel/LOCAL_NOTES.md

 ### Additional database functions for the User type
 ### Finishing up the database functions for the User model
 ### Inserting a user
+### Testing other database functions on the User model